 - Mortgage repossessions

 - Leaseholder disputes.

-He also advises commercial landlords and tenants particularly in analysing complex tenancy contracts.
+He also advises commercial landlords and tenants, particularly on complex tenancy contracts.

 John accepts instructions in this area from professionally-represented clients and via Direct Public Access.

 - Avon Ground Rents Limited v Sarah Louise Child UKUT 0204 (LC), successful application to prevent a landlord’s legal costs being charged as an administration fee.

 - Sahota v Prior EWHC 1418 (Ch), a High-Court consideration of the interaction between section 2(1) of the Law of Property (Miscellaneous Provisions) Act 1989 and the doctrine of proprietary estoppel.

 - A successful defence against an application for third party disclosure in the High Court in 2020, the case subsequently settled.

 John has experience of advising and providing representation in all areas of probate including the interpretation of and challenge to wills.